syeung14/self-dev/songs/The read slim shady.md

 Please stand up, please stand up?

 [Verse 3] https://www.youtube.com/watch?v=UMPofnwxgKI&t=165s
-I'm like a `head trip` to listen to, 'cause I'm only givin' you   [leads to upset]self-gratification Things you joke about with your friends inside your livin' room The only difference is I got the balls to say it in front of y'all And I don't gotta be false or sugarcoat it at all
+I'm like a `head trip` to listen to, 'cause I'm only givin' you   [leads to upset][an intellectually stimulating experience.]self-gratification
+Things you joke about with your friends inside your livin' room The only difference is I got the balls to say it in front of y'all And I don't gotta be false or sugarcoat it at all